Rule ID: SUK/1002/v1.0

 Tip

-Although this rule does not necessarily require the user to use a classification for each of the filters, it is a good idea to use one as indicated for the services in Rule Parameters as they will provide the following:
+Although this rule does not necessarily require the user to use a classification for each of the filters, it is good practice to use one for the filters in Rule Parameters as they will provide the following:

 -